kyashasri/Sales-forecasting/README.md

 # 📈 Sales Forecasting using LSTM

-This project focuses on forecasting chocolate product sales using **LSTM (Long Short-Term Memory)** — a type of Recurrent Neural Network designed for sequence modeling and time series prediction.
+This project focuses on forecasting **weekly chocolate product sales** using **LSTM (Long Short-Term Memory)** — a type of Recurrent Neural Network designed for sequence modeling and time series prediction.

 🚀 **Live App**: [Click here to try it on Streamlit](https://yashasri-sales-forecast.streamlit.app/)